alinobrasil/palmpay/readme.md

 ## Palm Pay
 Pay for things in physical stores only using your palm.
 Works even if you forgot your wallet and phone at home.

-Payments are done only using stablecoins like PyUSD.
+Payments are done only using a stablecoin: PyUSD.
 Users can set a max amount for such automatic palm payments.

 ## Architecture